digitalocean/api-v2/README.md

 <p>To list all of the regions that are available, send a GET request to <code>/v2/regions</code>.</p>

-The response will be an array of region objects, each of which will contain the standard region attributes:
+The response will be a JSON object with a key called <code>regions</code>.
+The value of this will be an array of region objects, each of which will contain the standard region attributes:

 <table class="pure-table pure-table-horizontal">
     <thead>